-Carotid artery stenosis occurs when the carotid arteries narrow.
-The carotid arteries are major arteries found on each side of the neck.
+Carotid artery stenosis is when the carotid arteries narrow.
+The carotid arteries are blood vessels on each side of the neck.
 They supply blood from the heart to the brain.

-Carotid artery stenosis is caused by the build-up of plaque along the lining of the arteries.
-This build-up is known as atherosclerosis.
-Plaque is made up of cholesterol, fat, and other substances.
+Carotid artery stenosis is caused by the build-up of plaque in the arteries.
+This build-up is called atherosclerosis.
+Plaque is made of cholesterol, fat, and other substances.

 There are usually no symptoms.
-Tell your doctor if you have symptoms of a stroke or a transient ischemic attack (TIA or mini-stroke).
-This is a warning sign that you may have carotid artery stenosis.
-Symptoms may include:
+When symptoms happen, they may be those of a stroke or a transient ischemic attack (TIA or mini-stroke).
+Symptoms may be:

 American Heart Association